Ngadi-Git/alx-low_level_programming/0x1E-search_algorithms/README.md

 # C - Search Algorithms

-This was my Holberton School project on search algorithms.
+This was my ALX project on search algorithms.
 I implemented various types of search algorithms and stated the corresponding space/time complexities for each.

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files for all tasks.
-Provided by Holberton School.
+Provided by ALX.

 ## Helper Files :raised_hands: